About MSBA’s Center for Education Safety

-The Center for Education Safety (CES) is the only state wide school safety organization in Missouri.
-It is a program supported by and operated as part of the Missouri School Boards’ Association (MSBA).
-The CES is dedicated to enhancing various aspects of emergency planning, preparedness, and safety and security in schools throughout Missouri and the nation—pre-K, K-12, and post-secondary.
-The services provided by the CES fall into three categories—Leadership, Information Resource, and Technical Assistance and Training.
+The Missouri School Boards’ Association’s Center for Education Safety (CES) is the only statewide school safety organization in Missouri and is supported and operated solely by MSBA.
+The CES is dedicated to enhancing various aspects of emergency planning, preparedness, and safety and security in schools throughout Missouri.
+CES not only provides professional expertise through its staff on specific topics, it also serves as a clearinghouse for reliable school safety information and resources.

 The CES is guided by the following core principles:

 - Teaching and learning do not occur without a safe and secure environment for learners and those who instruct and support them.
 Indeed, high performance public schools are dependent upon a safe and secure environment.